learn-co-curriculum/dsc-filtering-lab-v2-4/README.md

 1. Use the `CREATE TABLE` command to create a table with various data types
 2. Use the `ALTER TABLE` command to add a column to an existing table
 3. Use the `INSERT INTO` command to insert data (i.e. rows) into a database table
+4. Use the `UPDATE` command to change the value of a cell in a database table
-4. Use the `DELETE FROM` command to remove data (i.e. rows) from a database table
+5. Use the `DELETE FROM` command to remove data (i.e. rows) from a database table

 ### Part 1: Table setup